 Starting Chocolate Cherry Tomato Seeds Indoors

-We recommend starting the seeds indoors about 6-8 weeks before your last frost.
+We recommend starting the seeds indoors about 6-8 weeks before your last frost in areas with a short growing season.
 Use a damp but not soggy seed starting mix, you should only be able to squeeze a drop of water from the soil.
 Plant 1-2 seeds about 1/4″ deep in each cell.
 Seeds usually sprout in 7-14 days.
 Once seedlings are about 2″ tall and have their first true leaves you can cull the weaker seedling or carefully separate and plant each in their own container.
 You should provide the seedlings plenty of light immediately after sprouting to avoid plants from getting leggy.
 Since these plants grow quite large, they are best planted in ground or raised beds about 18″ apart.
 The plants will require staking as they can reach over 6 foot tall.
 Container gardening should be left to experienced growers with this variety.
 Here is a good video about how to start tomato seeds indoors.

 We also offer other varieties of indeterminate tomato seeds in our seed shop.